NethServer/docs/administrator-manual/en/administration.rst

 Local networks
 ==============

 For security reasons, some server services are available only on the local network.
 Any private networks (eg. networks connected in VPN) can have the same privileges as the local network if configured in this panel.

-The panel can also be used to configure static routes which don't use the default gateway (for example to reach private networks connected via dedicated lines).
+If the network can be reached only using a router, make sure to create a static route for the network itself inside the Static routes panel.

 Create / Modify
 ===============